Aerobota/roboearth-ethz-object-search/README.markdown

 #Database Tools

 ##Setup
 The [AnnotationTool](http://www.ipb.uni-bonn.de/html_pages_software/annotation-tool/downloads/08-11-21-annotation-tool-v-2-40.zip) is needed to run these tools.
-Unzip it into the folder "AnnotationTool" which needs to be on the sam directory as this README.
+Unzip it into the folder "AnnotationTool" which needs to be on the same directory as this README.
 For the AnnotationTool to work one must download the [LabelMeToolbox](http://labelme.csail.mit.edu/LabelMeToolbox/LabelMeToolbox.zip).
 The contents of the folder must be copied into "AnnotationTool/LabelMeToolbox".

 ##Usage
 ###Annotation